What is a sales report?

 1. Cover Page

 Begin by creating an attractive and professional cover page.
-Personalize it with your company logo and the name(s) of the writer(s).
+Personalize it with your company logo and branding easily using Piktochart’s report maker.

-Start the report with a summary of your overall performance for the month.
+Start the report with a summary of your overall team performance for the month after you gather sales data.

 This first page shows upfront how much the company has made this month in sales.
 When presenting sales, provide the total value, as well as the number of deals it took to reach that value.